SUSSdeveloper/SUSSprg/usageGuide/README.md

    bash extract.sh raw.suss1
 </pre>

 6. At this stage, you should have two data files, `data.suss0` and `data.suss1`, in your working directory.
-Execute the following command to generate and display a plot that compares the total data delivered over time in both enabled and disabled scenarios:
+Using the provided Gnuplot script `delivered.tr`, located [here](./example), generate a plot that compares the total data delivered over time in both the enabled and disabled scenarios.
 <pre>
    gnuplot delivered.tr
    xdg-open delivered.eps